rladies-chicago/rladies-chicago.github.io/content/home/projects.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Study Groups"
+title = "Info"
-subtitle = "Study groups meet separately from our monthly meetups to talk about specific topics in R."
+subtitle = "Learn more about how to get involved in R-Ladies."

 # Order that this section will appear in.
 weight = 60